Danica Evans: Orlando Pride, 2017–2019

 Evans was drafted in the third round (22nd overall) of the 2017 NWSL College Draft by Orlando Pride.
 She made her first appearance for the club as a substitute against the Portland Thorns in the opening game of the season.
 One week later, during Orlando Pride's first home game at Orlando City Stadium, Evans came off the bench to score her first professional goal, an 87th-minute equalizer in a 1–1 draw against Washington Spirit.
 The strike was voted NWSL Goal of the Week.

 Evans was waived on January 10, 2020, in order to pursue a playing opportunity in Europe.

 Sporting de Huelva, 2020

 On January 21, 2020, Evans signed with Spanish Primera División club Sporting de Huelva.
 She made her debut on January 26 as a 60th minute substitute in a 1–0 defeat to Sevilla.
 On June 8, 2020, Evans was one of 11 players not retained under contract by the club at the end of the season.

-North Carolina Courage, 2020–present
+North Carolina Courage, 2020

 In September 2020, Evans returned to the NWSL to sign with North Carolina Courage through 2020 ahead of the fall series friendlies.